Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 During these six months, along with several other basic practices, he introduced his students to five distinct footwork exercises.

 Throughout that last semester of 1998, he would start off each class by running his students through the five footwork drills: okuri ashi, tsugi ashi, ayumi ashi, tenkan, and tentai.
 (These five steps are illustrated, each in isolation, in the clips at the end of this article.)

 This was novel material in 1998.
 For years we’d heard the scolding exhortation, “Watch your footwork!
 Watch your footwork!”
 But this was the first time anyone ever trafficked in useful, usable detail about the how of footwork.

-One of the steps – tenkan – was of course already well-known to us; beginners learn it at their first class.
+One of the steps – tenkan – was already well-known to us; beginners learn it at their first class.
 Another step – tsugi ashi – is a staple in kendo but was totally new and exotic to us.

-The other three steps were not exactly new footwork; we realized that we had long been doing these steps in training, just that we had never thought to give them names until then.
+The other three steps were not exactly new footwork; we had long been doing these steps in training, it was just that we had never thought to give them names until then.

 At the time, these five steps did not feel like a breakthrough.
 They felt like just one more set of technical information to keep in mind.
 They were a chore, a not very exciting way to start a class.